 Bone fractures may result in various complications ranging from acute to chronic.

 A bone fracture is one of the most common types of injuries that occur in a St. Louis car accident.
 While in most cases, people recover easily from their fractures, others face significant risks for complications.
 There are various complications ranging from acute to chronic that may result from accident trauma, soft tissue damage, and other issues.
-In this post, our St. Louis auto accident attorney will discuss common complications that can follow a bone fracture.

 The risk of complications varies greatly with the severity and location of the fracture.
 It also depends on the quality of treatment and care, and the complexity of the fracture.
 Here is a list of some common complications that can follow a bone fracture: